Books By BAME Authors

 A Fine Balance by Rohinton Mistry

 India, 1975.
 Desperate to preserve her independence from her abusive brother, Parsi widow Dina Dilal turns her cramped city apartment into a sweatshop.
 But when her eyesight begins to fail, she hires two tailors, uncle and nephew Ishvar and Om, who have fled from caste violence in their native village.
 She also takes in a lodger - Maneck, a reluctant student from the mountains.
-Initially wary of each other, the four strangers soon form a close bond of friendship, loyalty and love.
-But their lives are about to be turned upside down.
-Dina and her makeshift family find themselves struggling to survive and facing an uncertain future.

 The Bluest Eye by Toni Morrison